Kristina01111000/unichirsite/README.md

 - 4 element yoga
 - about us

-contact page works for my email, don't know about his set it so they also go to me, so i can forward it to him.
+- contact page works for my email, don't know about his
+- set it so they also go to me, so i can forward it to him.
 I think it is caught in his spam filter
+- emailed him about it